jdschleicher/AppTriggerHandlerPattern/README.md

 # TriggerHandlerPattern
 Abstracted Trigger Handler Pattern based on App, to use when there isn't a Trigger Framework to leverage.
-Once in the App trigger handler class we can get further detailed into abstracting by Record Type
+Once in the App trigger handler class we can get further detailed into abstracting by Record Type.

-The Flow
+This pattern is intended to allow as many different apps as possible to leverage it within a Salesforce org

+**The Flow**
   1. CaseTrigger context hit
   1. On initialization of CaseTriggerHandler, a Record Type Map (<Map<Id, String>) is added to a class property in the CaseTriggerHandler **availableBeforeUpdateRecordTypeIdsByCasesMap**.
      These are the record types, determined by app trigger handler classes, that will run for the calling trigger context